astei/brainchug/README.md

 ## Current status

-Functionality-wise, it is a complete implementation of Brainfuck, but it is hilariously unoptimized (not even basic peephole optimizations have been applied).
+Functionality-wise, it is a complete implementation of Brainfuck, but it is hilariously unoptimized.
+Only the very basic of peephole optimizations has been applied.